-The Company's borrowing requirements are met through a loan facility, which is repayable on demand, provided by the custodian Goldman Sachs & Co New York.
-At the time of writing a total of £24.1m of this facility has been drawn down.
+The Company's borrowing requirements are met through a loan facility, negotiated on competitive terms, which is repayable on demand, provided by the custodian Goldman Sachs & Co New York.
+At the time of writing a total of £63.7m of this facility was drawn down, representing 17.7% of the Company's net assets.
+Your Company has used a modest level of gearing over a number of years and the Board believes that the availability of a meaningful gearing facility is very useful for a closed end investment company such as ours.